netascode/terraform-provider-fmc/docs/resources/icmpv4_objects.md

 subcategory: "Objects"
 description: |-
   This plural resource manages a bulk of ICMPv4.
 The FMC API supports quick bulk creation of this resource.
 Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
 Modification is always done one-by-one.
 Updating/deleting fmc_icmpv4_objects can thus take much more time than creating it
+  The following restrictions apply:
+  Minimum FMC version for bulk object deletion: 7.4If FMC version does not meet the minimum version requirement for bulk operations, this resource will automatically fall back to processing operations one-by-one.Updates are always done one-by-one.
 ---

 # fmc_icmpv4_objects (Resource)

 This plural resource manages a bulk of ICMPv4.
 The FMC API supports quick bulk creation of this resource.
 Deletion of this resource is done one-by-one or in bulk, depending of FMC version.
 Modification is always done one-by-one.
 Updating/deleting `fmc_icmpv4_objects` can thus take much more time than creating it
+The following restrictions apply:
+  - Minimum FMC version for bulk object deletion: `7.4`
+  - If FMC version does not meet the minimum version requirement for bulk operations, this resource will automatically fall back to processing operations one-by-one.
+  - Updates are always done one-by-one.

 ## Example Usage